dotnet/AspNetCore.Docs/aspnetcore/testing/troubleshoot.md

 ### Use of IHtmlHelper.Partial may result in application deadlocks.

 In ASP.NET Core 2.1 and later, calling `Html.Partial` will result in an analyzer warning due to the potential for deadlocks.
-The warning messages is:
+The warning message is:

 *Use of IHtmlHelper.Partial may result in application deadlocks.
 Consider using `<partial>` Tag Helper or `IHtmlHelper.PartialAsync`.